okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 A trusted server handles authenticated requests after the application obtains an access token.
 The incoming subject token (access token) is used to evaluate a subject.

-The following example walks you through how to set up a trusted server, scopes, access policy, and rule.
+The following sections explain how to set up a trusted server, scopes, access policy, and rule.
 Then, you can make the token exchange request with the trusted server.

 ### Add a trusted server